Topological embeddings into transformation monoids: Introduction

 \section{Introduction}

-By Cayley's Theorem every group is isomorphic to a subgroup of some symmetric group.
-Analogous statements hold for semigroups and inverse semigroups, in that every semigroup is isomorphic to a subsemigroup of some full transformation monoid, and every inverse semigroup is isomorphic to an inverse subsemigroup of some symmetric inverse monoid.
-Recall that the symmetric group $S_X$ on a set $X$ consists of all permutations of $X$; the full transformation monoid $X^{X}$ on a set $X$ consists of all mappings from $X$ to $X$; and the symmetric inverse monoid $I_X$ on a set $X$ consists of all bijections between subsets of $X$, where the operation is the usual composition of binary relations.
-For a partial function $f$ on $X$ we denote the domain and image of $f$ by $\dom(f)$ and $\im(f)$, respectively.
-Throughout this paper we will write partial functions to the right of their argument and compose from left to right; it will also be convenient to identify partial functions $f : X \to X$ with their graphs $\set{(x, (x)f)}{x\in \dom(f)}\subseteq X \times X$.
-Elements of $I_X$ are referred to as \textit{partial permutations of the set $X$}.
-Monoids of transformations and partial permutations have been extensively studied in the literature; of particular relevance to this paper are~\cite{Bor, EMP, EJMPP, Gan, Kud, Law, Dragan, Mesyan1, Mesyan2, MMMP, PP, PP1, Per, PS}.
+As is well-known, Cayley's Theorem states that every group is isomorphic to a subgroup of a symmetric group $S_X$ on some set $X$.
+Analogous statements hold for semigroups and inverse semigroups.
+More specifically, every semigroup is isomorphic to a subsemigroup of the monoid $X ^ X$ consisting of all transformations of some set $X$ with operation the usual composition of functions; for more details see \cite[Theorem 1.1.2]{Howie1995aa}.
+Similarly, every inverse semigroup is isomorphic to an inverse subsemigroup of a symmetric inverse monoid $I_X$, consisting of all partial permutations of the set $X$ with operation the usual composition of binary relations; see \cite[Theorem 5.1.7]{Howie1995aa}.
+Monoids of transformations and partial permutations have been extensively studied in the literature; of particular relevance to this paper are~\cite{Bor, EMP, EJMPP, Gan, Kud, Law, Dragan, Mesyan1, Mesyan2, MMMP, MS2023,PP, PP1, Per, PS}.

-Each of $S_\N$, $\N^\N$, and $I_\N$ possesses a canonical topology with respect to which their operations are continuous.
-In particular, the canonical topology on $\N^{\N}$ is the product topology arising from the discrete topology on $\N$.
-Multiplication as a function from $\N^{\N}\times \N^{\N}$ (with the product topology) to $\N^{\N}$ is continuous, and as such $\N^{\N}$ is a \textit{topological semigroup}.
-This topology is Polish (i.e. completely metrizable and separable).
-It was shown in \cite[Theorem 5.4(b)]{main} that this topology is the unique Polish semigroup topology for $\N^{\N}$, which is why we refer to it as the canonical topology on $\N^{\N}$.
-A semigroup $S$ is called an {\em inverse semigroup} if for each element $x\in S$ there exists a unique inverse element $x^{-1}\in S$ such that $xx^{-1}x=x$ and $x^{-1}xx^{-1}=x^{-1}$.
-An inverse semigroup together with a semigroup topology (continuous multiplication) and continuous inversion is called a {\em topological inverse semigroup}.
-The symmetric inverse monoid $I_{\N}$ possesses a unique Polish inverse semigroup topology~\cite[Theorem 5.15(ix)]{main}, which subbasis consists of the sets
+It seems natural enough to ask if there is an analogue of Cayley's Theorem for semigroups endowed with topologies that are compatible with their algebraic structures.
+The monoids $\N^\N$, $S_{\N}$, and $I_\N$ each possess a canonical topology with respect to which their operations are continuous.
+As a topological space, $\N ^ \N$ with the Tychonoff product topology arising from the discrete topology on $\N$, is the well-known \textit{Baire space}.
+The space $\N ^ \N$ is Polish, \textit{i.e.} completely metrizable and separable; for further details see~\cite[Section 3]{Kechris1995}.
+Multiplication as a function from $\N^{\N}\times \N^{\N}$ (with the product topology) to $\N^{\N}$ is continuous, and as such $\N^{\N}$ is also a \textit{topological semigroup}.
+It was shown in \cite[Theorem 5.4(b)]{main} that the unique Polish semigroup topology on $\N^{\N}$ is the topology of the Baire space.
+We refer to this topology as the canonical topology for $\N ^ \N$.